Guilleaume/Analog-OS-Switch/README.md

 2. HARDWARE: Choice between Mini-Toggles (optimal for logic switching) or Push-Pull pots (maintaining stock appearance).

-[LICENSE & CARDWARE]
-Licensed under GNU GPL v3.0.
-Commercial users must adhere to the "Legendary Cardware" clause: A physical postcard from your hometown is required to authorize commercial use of the Analog-OS design.
+License
+This project is licensed under the GNU GPL v3.0.

+The Legendary Cardware Clause (Optional): I love seeing where this code ends up!
+If you find this project useful—especially if you're using it commercially—sending a physical postcard from your hometown would be greatly appreciated (though not required).
+It’s a great way to support the "tinkerer spirit"!

 Contact: markus_guilleaume@gmx.de
 ===============================================================================